-A study published in the Journal of the American Dietetic Association found that consuming almonds increases vitamin E levels in the plasma and red blood cells and also lowers cholesterol levels.4
+A study published in the Journal of the American Dietetic Association in 2005 suggested that consuming almonds increases vitamin E levels in the plasma and red blood cells and also lowers cholesterol levels.4

 Ella Haddad, DrPH, RD, an author of the study, said: